Lane Thomas Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 21st in MLB.
+- The Dodgers pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Dodgers have the 15th-ranked team ERA across all MLB pitching staffs (4.21).
+- The Dodgers have a 4.22 team ERA that ranks 16th among all league pitching staffs.

-- Sheehan (3-1 with a 5.31 ERA and 36 strikeouts in 42 1/3 innings pitched) makes the start for the Dodgers, his ninth of the season.
+- Miller will aim for his 10th win when he makes the start for the Dodgers, his 18th of the season.
+He is 9-3 with a 3.80 ERA and 84 strikeouts through 94 2/3 innings pitched.

-- In his last time out on Sunday against the Atlanta Braves, the righty tossed four innings, allowing one earned run while surrendering three hits.
+- The righty last pitched on Sunday against the Atlanta Braves, when he threw seven innings, allowing one earned run while giving up three hits.

-- In nine games this season, the 23-year-old has amassed a 5.31 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .221 to his opponents.
+- In 17 games this season, the 24-year-old has an ERA of 3.80, with 8 strikeouts per nine innings.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.